ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding AE.md

 ### Zuora (Finance, Billing SSOT)

-Zuora is used for ...
+[Zuora](https://www.zuora.com/) is used for managing customer subscriptions to GitLab

 <details>